A lot has been said about the all-important Google website ranking factors throughout the years. Do you know why?

 Even if you have a great-performing piece on your site, Google seems to be somewhat biased toward newer, “fresh” content.
-Its top result is often the most up-to-date it can find, and three of their top six results also tend to feature the article’s date.
+Its top result is often the most up-to-date it can find, and three of its top six results also tend to feature the article’s date.

 No matter how you slice it, Google is keen on having its SERPS featuring at least a few results created (or updated!) over the past few days.
-However, do keep in mind that adding or removing entire sections has a more significant impact on a piece “freshness” factor than merely fixing typos or rearranging a few things.
+However, do keep in mind that adding or removing entire sections has a more significant impact on a piece’s “freshness” factor than merely fixing typos or rearranging a few things.

 Going into your old posts, and updating content on your site can be a quick and reliable way to give you a ranking bump.

-You’d think that Google announcing mobile-first indexing a few years ago would have done the trick to get the message across loud and clear.
+You’d think that Google announcement mobile-first indexing a few years ago would have done the trick to get the message across loud and clear.
 Yet, even today, we continue to see sites that aren’t mobile-friendly or aren’t optimized to be as user-friendly on an iPhone as they are on a desktop.